mvaughan20/487-Final-Project/README.md

 ##### SCREENSHOT WILL GO HERE
 ### 1. Car Model and Movement
 ##### CAR SCREENSHOT
-* The car is generated in car.vhd, where the wheels,
+* The car is generated in car.vhd, where the wheels and body of the car are drawn separately.
+The left wheel and right wheel are drawn with the same algorithm, but are placed 50 pixels apart.
+The rest of the car is drawn in cdraw, which creates 2 rectangles to form the body of the car.
 ### 2. Traffic Light Model and Counter
 ### 3. Win/Loss Conditions